 Sanitary and social support is provided by medical and nursing staff.
 Their availability varies from one centre to the other (from 2 days to 7 days a week).
 The care is given by doctors and nurses who belong to an independent hospital staff.
 They are grouped in medical administrative detention centres (UMCRA).
 In principle, each person placed in administrative detention is seen by the nurse upon arrival.
 The person is seen by the doctor upon request or on the request of the nurses, in principle within 2 days of arrival.
 The threshold to determine that a health status is incompatible with administrative detention seems to vary a lot depending on the doctors and the detention centres.
 In case of high-risk pregnancy, doctors of the UMCRA may provide a certificate stating the incompatibility of the health of the person with placement in administrative detention – but this is not automatic and this recommendation is not always followed by the Prefect.

-More than 20 civil society organisations sent an open letter to the Minister of the Interior, raising concerns about the increasing number of suicides, hunger strikes and self-harm in immigration detention centres; the increase in the occupancy rate of the centres; and the difficulties in accessing care, especially psychiatric care.
+In 2019, more than 20 civil society organisations sent an open letter to the Minister of the Interior, raising concerns about the increasing number of suicides, hunger strikes and self-harm in immigration detention centres; the increase in the occupancy rate of the centres; and the difficulties in accessing care, especially psychiatric care.
 In practice, however, the issues remained unanswered.